 Housing for the summer session will be available in the Law School residence halls at standard rates.
 Students interested in NYU housing for the summer can apply for housing.
 If the application is no longer available on-line, please contact Harold Jennings at firstname.lastname@example.org, as a number of rooms have been set aside for summer certificate students who apply after the summer housing deadline.

 Tuition for the certificate program is only for the nine credits taken during the summer semester.
-Tuition and registration fees for these credits are charged at the regular Stern graduate business school rate, $16,495 for nine credit hours (this tuition is based on 2013 and is subject to change for 2014).
+Tuition and registration fees for these credits are charged at the regular Stern graduate business school rate, $17,445 for nine credit hours.

 A financial aid application will be available on-line in mid-March through the Stern Business School’s Financial Aid website.
 In addition, through a generous gift by Stern School of Business alumnus John Vogelstein to the NYU Pollack Center for Law & Business, you may be eligible to receive a partial grant for the APCLB.
 Inquire for details.